narumii/Deobfuscator/CONTRIBUTING.md

 ## ✨ Best practises
 - Add comments in complex areas.
 ASM is hard, so let's make it easier for others to understand what is happening in code (especially inside transformers).
 - Upload obfuscated test class sample.
-Tests for your transformers are crucial.
+We highly recommend tests for your transformers.
 When someone wants to rewrite some part of the code, then these tests are helping us that we won't break anything.

 ## 🪜 Project structure
 The project is structured as follows: